Sbozzolo/ciak/README.md

 `--fail-fast`, if enabled, `ciak` stops as soon as a non-zero return code is found.

-`--parellel`, if enabled, the commands are executed in parallel with a number of workers that is equal to the number of available cores on the machine.
+`--no-parellel`, if enabled, the commands are executed serially.
+By defaults, commands are executed in parallel with a number of workers that is equal to the number of available cores on the machine.

 `--dry-run`, if enabled, `ciak` will print the command that would be executed, without executing any.